HOW-TO GUIDES

 SHARE

 Butt joints/seams are a common point of failure on decks due to the complexity required for proper installation.
-That's why Trex launched the Trex Hideaway Butt Joint Clip.
-Discover how this innovative design makes installing a butt joint easy, while also saving time and materials.
+That's why Trex launched the Trex Hideaway® Butt Joint Clip — a specialized hidden fastener designed specifically to simplify the installation of butt joints.

 Disclaimer: Instructions provided by Trex® are based on the build specifications that Trex® demonstrated in the Trex® Academy video series, and are not universal to all homeowners’ projects.
-A homeowner’s build may vary from Trex’s instructions based on the homeowner’s local municipality requirements, individual design preference and project specifications.
-For questions or assistance needed during your project, please reach out to howto@trex.com.
+A homeowner’s build may vary from Trex’s instructions based on the homeowner’s local municipality requirements, individual design preference, and project specifications.
+For questions or assistance needed during your project, please reach out to howto@trex.com

 2 minutes